 Media (媚點) is a sub-brand by Kanebo and is widely available not only in the land of origin – Japan – but also in Taiwan.

 As at time of writing, Kanebo Media has six types of brow products to suit different needs, e.g. liquid, pencil or powder.
-The product we are reviewing today – Kanebo Media Brow Pencil – differs from the rest as one with dual ends.Â
+The product we are reviewing today – Kanebo Media Brow Pencil – differs from the rest as it comes with dual ends.Â

 One end holds a pencil while the other is a sponge applicator that deposits powder.
-According to the product description, the pencil can be used to outline the brow or fill in gaps, while the powder applicator blends to create a 3-dimensional and natural-looking brows.Â
+Use the pencil to outline the brow or fill in gaps, before finishing off with the powder applicator which blends to create a 3D and natural-looking brows.Â

 What’s Great about Kanebo Media Brow Pencil?Â